harsha239/face-recognition-engage/README.md

 Run python manage.py runserver inside \Attendance-System-Using-Face-Recognition directory to run the project

-To login on admin portal use credentials given below:
+To login as admin on admin portal use credentials given below:

 Username: harsha

 Password: harsha@1

+Training and add photos can take time of 3-4 min so please wait for completing the process